webgme/webgme/docs/getting_started/creating_a_repository.rst

 Creating a Repository
 -------------------
-Pick location on your file-system where you want your repository to be located (a new folder will be created).
+Pick a location on your file-system where you want your repository to be located (a new folder will be created).

 .. code-block:: bash